pablordoricaw/mv_dwnlds/README.md

 python_env: /Users/pablordoricaw/anaconda3/envs/mv_dwnlds/bin/python
 ```

-Optional: The config value, ignore_file, can be ignored or you can chose to move the
+Optional: The config value, ignore_files, can be ignored or you can chose to move the
 `README!.txt` file to your original Downloads folder to remind you of where the
 downloads are going in case you forget.